MikhailProg/telecom_task/README.md

 The state of each program is outputted to cmd.
 This is sensors output device where the state, an averaged temperature and a message are printed.

-To test state transition kill prog, check reported states in the watch terminal.
+To test state transition kill prog (use sudo for docker run), check reported states in the watch terminal.
 Then run prog with a higher address or in a controller mode the network should be self organized.